-A centerpiece is the highlight of a wedding reception table, so everything about it needs to be on point.
+Your rustic wedding centerpieces will be the highlight of your reception tables, so everything about them needs to be on point.
 While you’ve probably put a lot of thought into what flowers and greenery you’ll be using in yours, you may not have considered what you’ll be putting your arrangements in.
 Yes, simple vases can look amazing, but if you want to infuse your centerpieces with a bit of shabby chic flare, why not try one of these options?

-Here are a few stunning alternative centerpiece vases.
+Here are a few stunning alternative vases for your rustic wedding centerpieces.